Installing Using the Pre-5.0 Interactive ISO

 Not all hardware has video support, therefore booting to console is the default (a console user may not be able to select an option).
 The default option is selected after a 30 second timeout.

 Use this option when running on hardware with no video chipset.
 It uses

 /dev/ttyS0 as the serial console for interacting with the installer.

 Selecting the wrong type of console may result in garbage characters being displayed and the install hanging.
 If this is the case, reboot the target system and select the correct line for the target hardware.

 Use this option when running on hardware that has onboard graphics chipsets.
-This installs 128T using the GUI installer.
+This installs the SSR using the GUI installer.

-After the Linux installation completes, the 128T software installation begins.
+After the Linux installation completes, the SSR software installation begins.
 Note that this may take several minutes to complete.
 After the installation has completed, the following screen is displayed:

 After shutting down the system, remove the bootable media.
 If you installed the Interactive ISO powering up the system will start the Initializer.
 If you installed using One Touch Provisioning, power the system up to complete the installation process.

 The following user accounts and passwords are created during the ISO installation process: